 “Young mistress, excuse my rudeness.”
 Moca bowed, he gracefully scaled my back and made himself comfortable.

 I turned my head towards Stryd and cocked my head towards the side.
 Staring at him, I wondered what was taking Stryd so long to hop on.
 Standing there forever was something I wasn’t going to do.
 Stryd glanced up towards me, he gulped and started to shake.
-For someone who was well toned and look like he could kill a human, he sure was quite a scaredy cat.
+For someone who was well-toned and looked like he could kill a human, he sure was quite a scaredy-cat.

 Getting tired of waiting, I opened my mouth and reached over towards him to pick him up.

-With a squeak, Stryd stumbled backwards and fell onto his butt.
-He scrambled onto his knees trying to get away as fast as he could.
+With a squeak, Stryd stumbled backward and fell onto his butt.
+He scrambled onto his knees, trying to get away as fast as he could.
 I reached over and nabbed him by the back of the collar and lifted him up.

 “Nooo!
 Don’t eat me!”
 Stryd screamed in horror as he dangled up in the air.
 He squirmed hard, trying to get out of my hold as best as he could.
 His hand threw up in the air, reaching over to get my teeth off his clothes.
 The harder he struggled, the more his clothes tore.
 “Please!
 I don’t taste that great!”

 I rolled my eyes, thinking that this kid was really going over the top unnecessarily.
 Was I really that terrifying to scare him this badly?
 I mean, I’m not going to eat him for food.
 The thought of eating Orcs made my stomach twirl.
-There was always a preference of what I liked to eat and Orc wasn’t one of them.
+There was always a preference for what I liked to eat, and Orc wasn’t one of them.

-Now that I think about it, these Orc does have a strange smell on a closer inspection.
-The Chief had a stronger body odor that smelled close to old socks, in which it made my stomach want to hurl.
+Now that I think about it, this Orc does have a strange smell on closer inspection.
+The Chief had a stronger body odor that smells close to old socks, in which it made my stomach want to hurl.
 Luckily, Styrd didn’t smell so bad.
-He smell wasn’t as ripe as old angry face that was giving me a deadly glare.
+His smell wasn’t as ripe as the old angry face that was giving me a deadly glare.

 When I turned towards him, I gave him the shut-up-and-don’t-stare look in which the Chief glanced away as if he saw nothing.